 HTML in layout

-In case you need to repeat the same HTML structure, then it is possible to extend a template or to define which part will change at each page HTML in layout.
+If you need to repeat the same HTML structure, you can extend the template or define which part will change on each HTML page in the layout.

-Let's create a template in /resources/templates/layouts/base.html that will our reference to generate new ones.
-It will contain all the recurrent parts, such as header, footer, navs, etc. Then we define where should be added blocks that will be different at each page.
+Let's create a template at /resources/templates/layouts/base.html, which will be our reference for generating new ones.
+It will contain all the repeating parts like header, footer, navigation, etc. Then we define where blocks should be added, which will be different on every page.

 <!DOCTYPE html>